 In 2016, according to the National Institute of Statistics and Demography, the maternal mortality rate was 320 deaths per 100,000 live births.
 According to the UN Population Fund, between 2014 and 2019, 80 percent of births were attended by skilled health personnel.
 Among the leading causes of maternal deaths were hemorrhage (30 percent) and infection (23 percent).

 The government’s official midwifery curriculum included components on the prevention of FGM/C and care for women and girls affected by it.

 Discrimination: Although the law generally provides the same legal status and rights for women as for men, including under family, labor, property, and inheritance laws, discrimination frequently occurred.
 Labor laws provide that all workers, male and female, should receive equal pay for equal working conditions, qualifications, and performance.
-Women nevertheless generally received lower pay for equal work, had less education, and owned less property.
-There were legal restrictions on women’s employment under certain working conditions and in the same occupations and industries as men.
+Women nevertheless generally receive lower pay for equal work, have less education, and own less property.
+There are legal restrictions on women’s employment under certain working conditions and in the same occupations and industries as men.

 Systemic Racial or Ethnic Violence and Discrimination

 Long-standing conflicts between Fulani (Peuhl) herders and sedentary farmers of other ethnic groups sometimes resulted in violence.
 Incidents were commonly triggered by herders allowing their cattle to graze on farmlands or by farmers attempting to cultivate land set aside by local authorities for grazing.
 Government efforts at dialogue and mediation contributed to a decrease in such incidents.

 Allegations continued of killings, physical abuse, and other human rights abuses by state-sponsored militias, particularly against the Fulani community (see section 1.g.).
 The transition government made statements condemning violence, ethnic discrimination, and the stigmatization of communities, but did not always hold abusers accountable.